jbgutierrez/vim-better-comments/README.md

 ### Colors

-Change colors to your preferences by tweaking the provided hightlight groups:
+Change colors to your preferences by tweaking the provided highlight groups:

 ```vim
 ErrorBetterComments